 To all of my dear past and present photography clients,

 Many of you have pushed your weddings into 2021.
 I know how difficult a decision this is to have to make.
 Some couples are choosing to get married in a private ceremony now, and re-scheduling the venue event to a later date.
 Please be aware that dates are going quickly, because now we have two years worth of weddings all vying for dates in one year.
 Because of this, we cannot guarantee that you will get the same photographer originally scheduled to photograph your wedding.
-Rest assured that no one would be on my team if they weren’t capable enough to shoot my own wedding.
+Rest assured, no one would be on my studio team if I didn’t think them talented enough to photograph my own wedding.

 What happens to our payments?

 All retainers for postponed dates are fully applied to the new date, with no loss of those payments, so long as the new date is in 2021 (subject to moving with no penalty later if necessary down the road).

 If you choose to cancel your wedding completely, your retainer and any payments you have made will not be refunded, unless we are able to book another new wedding for your date, as has always been the case and which is listed in your contract (paragraph 3).

 In the interest of safety, we are implementing the following policy regarding any wedding or event photography going forward.
 This policy will be in effect until further notice.
 I absolutely appreciate and understand that this situation is no one’s fault, and I know some of you may feel you are being punished by this new policy.
 Please understand that is not the intention.
 We are merely doing what is necessary to keep our team members safe.
 Photographs are not worth more than lives.